Anthony Crivello

 Anthony Crivello (born August 2, 1955) is an American actor, known for his performances on both stage and screen.
 He appeared in the original cast of several Broadway shows, including playing Grantaire and Inspector Javert in Les Misérables, Valentin in Kiss of the Spider Woman, Eddie Fuseli in Golden Boy, Dante Keyes in Marie Christine, and the Killer in The News.
 He also originated the title role in The Phantom of the Opera: The Las Vegas Spectacular and stayed with the cast through its closing six years later.
-He played the Mysterious Man in the star-studded production of Into the Woods at the Hollywood Bowl and starred as Che in the closing cast of the original Broadway production of Evita.
-In 1993, he won the Tony Award for Best Featured Actor in a Musical for his performance as Valentin in Kiss of the Spider Woman.
+He starred as Che in the original Broadway production of Andrew Lloyd-Webber Tim Rice’s Evita directed by Hal Prince.
+In 1993, he won the Tony Award for Best Featured Actor in a Musical for his performance as Valentin in Kiss of the Spider Woman also directed by Hal Prince.

 Early life

 Crivello was born in Milwaukee, Wisconsin, the son of Josephine (née Mussomeli) and Vincent J. Crivello.
 He graduated from Saint Rita's Grade School on Milwaukee's East Side, and then Saint Thomas More High School in 1973.
 He was inducted into the Saint Thomas More Alumni Hall of Fame in 1995.
 Early in his career, he appeared in 12 community theatre productions, including three at Sunset Playhouse, directed by Alan Furlan and Mary H. Strong.
 He married actress/commercial talent agent Dori Rosenthal on May 14, 2005, and they have two children together.